arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 ## Biographical Information

-I am a long-time user of the VSCodeVim extension and have also contributed to add functionality to it.
+I am a long-time user of the VSCodeVim extension and have also contributed to it on Github.
 I feel the need for a fundamental improvement to VSCodeVim and believe that integrating with `nvim` will improve the extension for both contributors and users.
 Having worked professionally with web technologies for several years, I can navigate the VSCodeVim codebase and write maintainable Typescript with ease.
-My work in UI/UX has given me the skills to tune perceived performance and I have the development experience to make efficient and maintainable design decisions.
-Because I use VS Code daily, I care about the user experience beyond deliverable checkmarks - I want Vim-lovers to feel at home in VS Code!
+My work in UI/UX has given me the skills to tune performance and I have the development experience to make efficient and maintainable design decisions.
+As a daily VS Code user, I care about the outcome of this proposal beyond deliverable checkmarks - I want Vim-lovers to feel at home in VS Code!